 Summer Institute in Leadership and Sustainability A two-week summer program for 15-18 year old students interested in environmental issues at the Commonwealth Honors College of the University of Massachusetts.
 Students participate in workshops and field trips, and design their own projects.

-LS Jr. Tech Making STEM Education and Careers Come Alive One - four day workshops related to topics in marine biology, engineering, and computer science for students in grades 5-8.
+Jr. Tech Making STEM Education and Careers Come Alive One - four day workshops related to topics in marine biology, engineering, and computer science for students in grades 5-8.
 All programs are located at facilities on Cape Cod.
-Workshops offered this year during the months of May, July, and August include:
+Workshops offered on weekends during the school year and in the summer months.
+Workshops include: